vidartf/nbsphinx-link/README.rst

         "path": "relative/path/to/notebook"
     }

+Optionally the "extra-media" key can be added, if you notebook includes any media, i.e. images.
+The value can be an array or a string, with path/-s to the media file/-s or directory/-s.

 Further keys might be added in the future.

 Note that the documentation of this project might serve as a